-Sub-Ohm vaping is the art of vaping using a device with an atomizer resistance of below 1 Ohm.
-This kind of vaping can be a bit complicated and therefore, it’s not for everyone to try.
-However, if you’re adventurous and like extremities, then Sub-Ohm vaping might be for you.
+Sub-Ohm vaping is the art of vaping using a device with an atomizer resistance below 1 Ohm.
+This kind of vaping can be a bit complicated, and therefore, it’s not for everyone.
+However, if you’re adventurous and like extremes, then Sub-Ohm vaping might be for you.
 But, first you need to understand the law and calculation of this kind of vaping for you to be in a capacity to handle it.

 - I =V/R